-Example of milestones that could be a part of an Engagement section
+Example of milestones that could be a part of an Engagement plan

-Below is an example of a series milestones that could be a part of an Engagement Methods and Timeline element for a LDES Demonstration CBP.
+Below is an example of a series milestones that could be a part of a Strategies, Methods, and Timeline element of the Community Benefits Plan Engagement section.

-- By month three: host a listening session, invite at least ten community-based organizations concerned with environmental justice, and host a second listening session if less than five of these organizations participate. - By month five: publish a presentation and written fact sheet in at least two different languages used within the community that answer questions heard in the above-mentioned listening session. - By month seven: present these materials at least twice (at least once in-person and once virtually) and receive feedback using transcribed and digitally posted comments to record feedback.
-The total audience of these presentations should be at least fifty people not affiliated with the project and should reflect at least five different community-based organizations. - By month nine: receive written and oral comments from the community on how the project could change to respond to community concerns surfaced in the listening sessions, host an internal meeting to evaluate findings of engagement, and make a plan for incorporating these findings into project planning/decisions.

-- By month twelve: write a public report of prior engagements to share with attendees to document how their feedback/input was used in project planning and let them know of future opportunities to engage in an ongoing manner throughout the project lifecycle. - For each step, report relevant data to DOE.
+- By month three of Phase 1: host a listening session with at least one community-based organization supporting overburdened, underserved groups and a second listening sessions with at least one local workforce development organization. - By month four: publish a presentation and written fact sheet in at least two different languages used within the community that answer questions heard in the abovementioned listening session. - By month six: present these materials at least twice (in-person and virtually) and receive feedback using transcribed and digitally posted comments to record feedback.
+The audience of these presentations should be at least twenty people not affiliated with the project and should reflect at least two different community-based organizations. - By month eight: receive written and oral comments from the community on how the project could change to respond to community concerns surfaced in the listening sessions, host an internal meeting to evaluate findings of engagement, and make a plan for incorporating these findings into project planning/decisions. - By month twelve: write a public report of prior engagements to share with attendees to document how their feedback/input was used in project planning and let them know of future opportunities to engage in an ongoing manner throughout the project lifecycle. - For each step, report relevant data to DOE.